 Eliminating the need for a waste stream simplifies the installation and maintenance.
 The Hot Tap version, shown in Figure 2, enables us to remove the sensor from the plumbing without the need to drain the plumbing.
 The Hot Tap installation method rids the use of a sampling pump, switching valves, sampling lines, and sample filtration.
 This method significantly lowers installation costs.

 Halogen uses a unique pH cartridge in its chlorine sensor system.
 The pH cartridge can withstand 10 bar to -0.7 bar pressures and rapidly wets if allowed to dry out, with its accuracy restored within 3 minutes.
 HSI is the only company with this type of pH electrode designed with these specifications in an amperometric chlorine analyzer.
-It does not require calibration for a year or more, and the cartridges should get replaced every two years.
+It does not require calibration for a year or more, and the cartridges last two years.